 To make cast metal partials, you need 4 appointments over about 4-5 weeks.
 We do not make the metal frames in house, but send them out to Bertrum Dental Lab.
 They are lab that ONLY makes partial metal frames for labs.
 They are very good at what they do.
 This is why our partials take about 2x longer then our dentures.

 There are many types of Implant Dentures, including removable or fixed and can secured on 2, 4, or 6 implants.
 Removable implant denture can be attached by a gold abutment called a locator.
 We make both removable and fixed.
 We will show you different models and discuss the benefits.
 Find out more about Implant Dentures by clicking below.

 Dentures can and do break from time to time.
 When they do, our In-House lab will fix your denture within a few hours.
 We will evaluate your denture no matter where the denture was made.
 If it is not fixable, we can fabricate a new set quickly.
 We also reline dentures on the same day too.

 Many dentists give only oral sedation or perform this surgery while their patient is awake.
 Yet, neither of those treatment modalities works predictably for multiple extractions.
-With IV sedation, Dr. Damon and Dr. Blankenship tailor the dose of the medication directly to your needs allowing a comfortable procedure for the doctor and patient.
+With IV sedation, Dr. Damon tailor the dose of the medication directly to your needs allowing a comfortable procedure for the doctor and patient.
 Our staff has performed more than 3,000 successful and safe IV sedation.